-Contributing factors to ED
+Contributing Factors to ED

-As a urologist with a general practice I see a lot of men with erectile dysfunction, and somewhere around fifty percent of men in their fifties may have some difficulty with erectile dysfunction, and that will increase with age, a particularly in middle-aged or older men.
+As a urologist with a general practice I see a lot of men with erectile dysfunction, and somewhere around 50% of men in their fifties may have some difficulty with erectile dysfunction, and that will increase with age, a particularly in middle-aged or older men.
 If a man presents with erectile dysfunction, there is increased risk that they have cardiovascular disease and so would be prudent for them to be evaluated by their primary physician or cardiologist.

 Often there is not extensive testing that’s needed before a man can be offered treatment.
 Most commonly men will be provided therapy with one of the pills that are available now.
 Viagra, Cialis, Levitra has been the medications most widely-known.
 They are a similar category of medicine that dilates the blood vessels in the penis, which allows the inflow of the blood.
-75% of the patients that try those will get an improvement in the quality of erection on the medication.

 Also very useful is a technique we call injection therapy.
 A patient can be taught to use a tiny needle and inject into the side of the penis medication that also dilates the blood vessels.
 And that medication is pretty successful as well.
 75-80% of men that try that will be able to handle the injection technique and get a positive response.